 Put your current bank aside for a second because there are so many options on the market, why would you want to limit yourself?

 Take a look around to see if the rate on the highest interest rate savings account for your current bank can be beaten elsewhere.

 Do you know where your savings are currently sitting?
 Are they in a transaction account, offset or savings account?
 Would you know the difference it could make to your savings having it sit in one account versus spread across multiple accounts (and frequently multiple banks)?

 If you’re unsure what difference this could make to your savings, speak to your local Mortgage Choice financial adviser who can work with you to determine the right strategy to help you make the most of your savings.

 Set a savings plan in motion

-Once you know the terms and conditions for your new, higher interest savings account, consider how you could potentially meet the requirements each month to meet the maximum rate.
+Once you know the terms and conditions for your new (hopefully higher interest rate) savings account, consider what you need to do to make sure you meet the requirements each month to earn the maximum rate.
 Should you split the savings you deposit into 3 different transfers?
-Or should you look at other areas in your budget to save to ensure you meet the minimum amount required to transfer into the account to receive the higher rate?
+Or should you be looking at where you can make savings in other areas of your budget to ensure you meet the minimum amount required to transfer into the account to receive the higher rate?